 - Metal Implants

-- Aneurysm Clips
+- Aneurysm Clips of an older type

-- Surgical Staples
+- Surgical Staples recently inserted

-- Implanted Drug Infusion Device
+- Implanted Drug Infusion Devices

 - Foreign Metal Objects in the Eye